TashaStenner/Ship-Destroyer/README.md

 // REFACTOR //

-use for loop to create the amount of invaders loop needs to: create html create iteration throw them into empty array update all aliens everytime a score has been changed when mothership dies print dead on all other ships style
+use for loop to create the amount of invaders -- done loop needs to: create html -- done create iteration -- done throw them into empty array -- done update all aliens everytime a score has been changed when mothership dies print dead on all other ships style